chingu-voyages/v15-geckos-team-04/README.md

 # Mars Weather App

-A webapp displaying the current and past weather on the red planet!
+A website displaying the latest weather reports on Mars.
 Includes extra information regarding the NASA mission.

-The entire page is built using React.
-This was the group voyage project part of the Chingu program.
+This app was made by Geckos Team 4 for the Chingu Collabs Voyage 15.

 ## Getting Started